 Groundwater Protection Program

 The Groundwater Protection Program protects and monitors groundwater quality and works towards restoration of groundwater that has been impacted by contaminants.
-The 7 member staff administers the following subprograms: Source Water Protection, Underground Injection Control, and the Western Ambient and Agricultural Ambient Groundwater Monitoring.
-The program has continuously monitored groundwater across the state since 1992.
+Program staff administer the following subprograms: Source Water Protection, Underground Injection Control, and Agricultural and Western Groundwater Monitoring.

 Program Manager - 701-328-5213